 1. Color/Culture Bias

-The unfortunate and unfair thing though is that, in the workplace, and in other situations in life, we often seek to align ourselves with those with whom we are familiar and who are similar to us (this is also known as ‘affinity bias’).
+As a result of our upbringing, this can influence how we act in the workplace, and in other situations in life.
+Why?
+Well, what happens is that we naturally seek to align ourselves with those with whom we are familiar and who are similar to us (this is also known as ‘affinity bias’).

 Hence, we tend to align ourselves with people from similar cultures, who embrace similar cultural values to our own.
 Another common bias is based on skin color.